cevgenerator/mp3_audio_analyzer/README.md

 **"Orbiting A Distant Planet" by Quantum Jazz**
 - Original source: [Free Music Archive](https://freemusicarchive.org/music/Quantum_Jazz/End_of_Line/07_-_Quantum_Jazz_-_Orbiting_A_Distant_Planet/)
 - License: [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/)
-- Changes made: The original track was excerpted (first ~1 minute), volume was adjusted, limitting was applied, silence was added at the beginning and a fade-out was added.
+- Changes made: The original track was excerpted (first ~1 minute), volume was adjusted, limiting was applied, silence was added at the beginning and a fade-out was added.
 - This adapted version is also licensed under [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).